We’re almost into the 2nd week of August and I can guarantee in a few days I’ll be hearing people say “where has the summer gone???”.

 - Playing in a public fountain

 - Laying out on the grass and looking up at the stars

 - Slip and sliding in the front yard

 - Streaking the outfield at a major league baseball ballgame (nationally televised game of course)

 - Eating fresh tomatoes and zucchini out of the garden…

 Let’s make sure that last one is covered.

-Take a look at this easy and delicious dish that my Colorado blogging buddy Kirsten over at My Kitchen In The Rockies posted.
-This made its way onto our dinner table within a week of reading her post.
+Take a look at this easy and delicious baked tomatoes and zucchini recipe I found over at Williams and Sonoma.
+This made its way onto our dinner table within a week of it’s find.

 How much easier does it get than scrubbing and slicing a couple of zucchini, slicing up a fresh tomato and the fanning them out in a casserole dish.
 A sprinkle of salt and pepper.

 And for some wacky hot summer fun, I added some hot red pepper flakes.